 The trend analysis helps you plan ahead to mitigate possible power spikes on the device.
 In the case of a diminishing trend, you can plan for more optimal power balancing in your data center.

-- Load assessments require the latest Gateway version.
-Make sure the latest version is installed on the Gateway monitoring your UPS.
+- Make sure the latest version is installed on the Gateway monitoring your UPS.

 - The UPS load assessment is aimed solely at non-redundant setups.
 Redundancy is not taken into account when a high load warning is reported.